patrickmineault/codebook/setup.md

 ### Folders

-* `data`: Where you put raw data for your project.
-You usually won't sync this to source control, unless you use very small datasets (< 10 MBs).
+- `data`: Where you put raw data for your project.
+You usually won't sync this to source control, unless you use very small, text-based datasets (< 10 MBs).
-* `docs`: Where you put documentation, including Markdown and reStructuredText (reST).
+- `docs`: Where you put documentation, including Markdown and reStructuredText (reST).
 Calling it `docs` makes it easy to publish documentation online through Github pages.
-* `results`: Where you put results, including checkpoints, hdf5 files, pickle files, as well as figures and tables.
+- `results`: Where you put results, including checkpoints, hdf5 files, pickle files, as well as figures and tables.
 If these files are heavy, you won't put these under source control.
-* `scripts`: Where you put scripts - Python and bash alike - as well as .ipynb notebooks.
+- `scripts`: Where you put scripts - Python and bash alike - as well as .ipynb notebooks.
-* `src`: Where you put reusable Python modules for your project.
+- `src`: Where you put reusable Python modules for your project.
 This is the kind of python code that you `import`.
-* `tests`: Where you put tests for your code.
+- `tests`: Where you put tests for your code.
 We'll cover testing in a later lesson.

 You can create this project structure manually using `mkdir` on the command line: